MaximilienFathi/coin-marketplace/README.md

 While working through this project, the major learnings involved:

-- The use of React as well as the more recent functional components and hooks
+- The use of React as well as the more recent functional components and hooks.
-- The gain in HTML, CSS, JavaScript knowledge while creating many React components from scratch
+- The gain in HTML, CSS, JavaScript knowledge while creating many React components from scratch.
-- The handling of routing with React projects involving multiple pages
+- The handling of routing with React projects involving multiple pages.
-- The use and customization of components from libraries like Material UI
+- The use and customization of components from libraries like Material UI.
-- The use of UI design styles like glassmorphism to create beautiful websites
+- The use of UI design styles like glassmorphism to create beautiful websites.
-- The main blockchain technology and cryptocurrency-related concepts
+- The main blockchain technology and cryptocurrency-related concepts.

 ### Continued development

 Even though I have accomplished many of my initial objectives for this project, there are still some new features I wish to include such as:

-- Some UI changes, particularly for the home page
+- Some UI changes, particularly for the home page.
-- More pages such as one dedicated to blog posts
+- More pages such as one dedicated to blog posts.
-- A page for each coin exchange outlining their performance
+- A page for each coin exchange outlining their performance.
-- A complete back-end mechanism with actual user accounts
+- A complete back-end mechanism with actual user accounts.
-- A proper way of having real cryptocurrency transactions using Web3 technologies
+- A proper way of having real cryptocurrency transactions using Web3 technologies.

 ### Useful resources